 Parkgömmet is a unique game based on research aiming to increase children’s risk awareness online when it comes to sexual grooming.
-The game, in conjunction with the guiding material for the follow-up dialogue, is intended to be used in schools and directed to children 8-10 years old.
+The game, in conjunction with the guiding material for the follow-up dialogue and directed to children 8-10 years old.

 Millions of children are abused daily around the world.
 Facts and figures are clear.
 Conventions and regional frameworks condemn the violence but still there’s no signs of decrease.
-These horrific crimes against children must be prioritized in al levels and the silence around these crimes must end.
+These horrific crimes against children must be prioritized in all levels and the silence around these crimes must end.

 Change Attitude creates emotional knowledge – “cultural tools” – to be used to raise awareness and to increase the efforts against abuse and sexual exploitation of children in order to eliminate these crimes.
 We collaborate with child rights organizations around the world, reinforcing the great work they are doing, with the power of culture.